 Nematoda - Roundworms

-Roundworms (class: Nematoda, commonly called "nematodes") have small teeth for biting and oral suckers to hold
+Parasitic roundworms (class: Nematoda, commonly called "nematodes") have small teeth for biting and oral suckers

-on to tissue.
+to hold on to tissue.
 Some roundworms use enzymes to break down cells which become easier to ingest.
-Smallest roundworms
+Smallest

-are a few millimeters long while some can grow up to 30 centimeters.
-Their digestive system and metabolism produce
+roundworms are a few millimeters long while some can grow up to 30 centimeters.
+Their digestive system and

-chemicals, which they excrete inside humans causing further infection.
-For example, ammonia gets into our
+metabolism produce chemicals, which they excrete inside humans causing further infection.
+For example, ammonia gets

-bloodstream causing damage to human cells.
-Roundworms have sensory systems and most have the sense of touch.
-They
+into our bloodstream causing damage to human cells.
+Roundworms have sensory systems and most have the sense of

 Here are the most common human roundworms.